TEACHERS

 Source: Global report on teachers, 2024

 “Kamitei hired me due to a severe teacher shortage.
-With more volunteer teachers, the teacher-to-student ratio dropped from 1:80 to 1:60, greatly improving student performance by allowing teachers more time to address individual needs.”
+With more teacher interns, the student-to-teacher ratio dropped from 80:1 to 60:1 at our school.
+This greatly improved student performance by allowing teachers more time to address individual needs.”

 “After eight years in this school, what I like best is that we now have more teachers!
 I enjoy having many teachers because I love all the subjects they teach, and they’re always available when I have questions.
 My teachers inspire me so much that I want to become one myself so I can help students as they help me.
 Hopefully, someday, I can return to teach at this school!”